isovic/raptor/README.md

 S	gi|545778205|gb|U00096.3|	4641652	*
 E	edge1	gi|545778205|gb|U00096.3|+	gi|545778205|gb|U00096.3|+	4641652$	4641652$	0	0	*
 ```
-The `asymmetric` graphs can be loaded using the `-g` command line argumenr.
+The `asymmetric` graphs can be loaded using the `-g` command line argument.
 Raptor will automatically add a reverse-complement edge for any edge in the input file.

 3. The GFA-2 format defines coordinates to always be on the fwd strand of the sequence.
 Keep this in mind when designing edges which enter/exit the rev strand of a sequence.